duffyw99/duffyw99/README.md

 ### Hi there 👋

+My name is Matt and I'm a Data Engineer specializing in Healthcare and Finacial data.
+I build autonomous, fault-tolerate platforms driven by SQL, Spark, and Python with a focus on Big Data.

 <!--
 **duffyw99/duffyw99** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.